 A list of the extensive resources to begin your research.

-The catalogs and subject guides available online are a great introduction to the many materials available for research at the Connecticut Historical Society but represent only part of our vast collection.
+The catalogs and subject guides available online are a great introduction to the many materials available for research at the Connecticut Museum of Culture and History but represent only part of our vast collection.